United Kingdom

 Highly insufficient

 The UK’s international public climate finance contributions are rated “Highly Insufficient.”
-The UK remains committed to climate finance in the post-2020 period, but contributions to date have been far below its fair share.
-To improve its rating, the UK needs to accelerate commitments to increase climate finance.
-The UK’s climate finance is not sufficient to improve the fair share rating, and the CAT rates the UK’s overall fair share contribution as “Insufficient”.
+The UK contributions to date have been far below its fair share, and the previous government’s decision to pit climate and development funding against one another is deeply regrettable.
+This needs to be addressed urgently.
+To improve its rating, the UK needs to increase climate finance substantially.
+At present, the UK’s climate finance is not sufficient to improve the fair share rating, and the CAT rates the UK’s overall fair share contribution as “Insufficient”.

 Net zero target